xAirx/ReactNative-RestaurantAppProject/README.md

         Allow on backend and enable on frontend:

-        Redirect from login to admin panel
+        Redirect from login to admin panel if user is not authorized for the admin route, redirect back.

         Admin allowed / able to perform POST, PUT and DELETE operations